-Mr Danziger is a Chartered Professional Accountant and the Senior Vice President of Assurance Services at MNP LLP, Chartered Professional Accountants, a full service audit and accounting firm.
-He also leads the firm's Public Markets practice.
-Mr Danziger is experienced in management consulting and business advisory services.
-He was Chief Executive Officer and a director of Aumento Capital Corporation (now Annidis Corporation), a capital pool company that completed its qualifying transaction in June 2011, Aumento Capital III Corporation (now Exo U Inc.), a capital pool company that completed its qualifying transaction in June 2013, Aumento Capital IV Corporation (now GreenSpace Brands Inc.), a capital pool company that completed its qualifying transaction in April 2015, Aumento Capital V Corporation (now WeedMD Inc.) and Aumento Capital VI Corporation.
-He is currently a director of Eurotin Inc. (TSXV), Euro Sun Mining Inc. (formerly Carpathian Gold Inc.) (CSE), Era Resources Inc. (TSXV) and Poydras Gaming Finance Inc. (TSXV).
-He graduated with a B.Comm from the University of Toronto in 1978 and was designated a Chartered Accountant in 1983.
+Mr Danziger is a Chartered Professional Accountant and the Senior Vice President of Assurance Services at MNP LLP, Chartered Professional Accountants, the fifth-largest audit and financial services firm in Canada.
+He was previously CFO and a director of a capital pool company, Aumento Capital Corporation (now Annidis Corporation), Aumento Capital III Corporation (now Exo U Inc.), and Aumento Capital IV Corporation (now GreenSpace Brands Inc.).
+Mr Danziger graduated with a Bachelor of Commerce from the University of Toronto in 1978 and was designated a Chartered Accountant (now Chartered Professional Accountant) in 1983.